While They Lost Trust, You Found the Openings

 The Claude Deployment Specialist

-Confessional 1 — Anthropic: "$30 billion.
+"$30 billion.
 And then we shipped Sonnet the same week.
 Some companies celebrate funding rounds.
 We celebrate by shipping." — adjusts safety goggles, opens deployment dashboard

-Confessional 2 — OpenAI: "Oh, $30 billion?
+"Oh, $30 billion?
 That's cute.
 We're raising $100 billion.
 But who's counting?" — nervous laughter, refreshes fundraising spreadsheet

-YOUR BAG
+💰 YOUR BAG

-Claude is becoming the enterprise standard.
-Every company evaluating AI needs someone who knows Claude inside and out — deployment, API integration, custom workflows.
-Anthropic is spending $30 billion to win.
+Every company evaluating AI needs someone who knows Claude inside and out: deployment, API integration, custom workflows.
+Anthropic is spending $30 billion to win the enterprise market.
+The companies they're winning need someone to help them USE it.
+That person is you.
 Ride.
 The.
 Wave.

-THE OFFER
+💼 THE OFFER

 💬 Money Move #2